Trinchesia kuiterorum

-Trinchesia kuiteri is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Trinchesiidae.
+Trinchesia kuiterorum is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Trinchesiidae.

 Distribution

 This species was described from Green Point, Sydney Harbour, New South Wales, Australia.

 Ecology

-Trinchesia kuiteri feeds on the sponge associated solitary hydroid Zyzzyzus spongicola.
+Trinchesia kuiterorum feeds on the sponge associated solitary hydroid Zyzzyzus spongicola.
 In a remarkable adaptation the cerata have tentacle-like filaments which mimic the tentacles of the hydroid.